All That Remains of Deisem

 Since starting this website about North Dakota’s ghost towns and abandoned places nearly ten years ago, suggestions about places to visit have been rolling in.
 One of the suggestions we’ve received on more than one occasion is a place called Deisem, North Dakota.

-So in July of 2012, with my business partner and fellow photographer Terry Hinnenkamp, we set out for Deisem.
+So in July of 2012, with fellow photographer and GND co-founder Terry Hinnenkamp, we set out for Deisem.
 Driving through LaMoure County just south of Jamestown, we turned onto what can only loosely be described as a “highway” — Highway 34, northwest of Edgeley.
 We discovered what was once a bright yellow line dividing two very narrow lanes is now barely visible, and gravel pokes through the asphalt in places.
 Traffic is nearly nonexistent.

 We arrived to discover this church is all that remains of Deisem, North Dakota.
 The location is remote.
 We were on site for about a half hour on a Saturday afternoon and we didn’t see a single car pass by.